Oliver Chipperfield, Chairman, Friends of Chichester Harbour

 Alongside her involvement with the Friends, she also has an interest in the Slipper Mill Pond Preservation Association, Brook Meadow Conservation Group and the local fund raising branch of the RNLI.
 Catherine’s role on the Friends of Chichester Harbour committee is to assist with the distribution of the newsletter to all its members.

 Chris’ introduction to Chichester Harbour was by sailing its waters and walking the extensive shoreline.
 Having joined the Friends of Chichester Harbour, he then became involved with the work parties and this led to joining the main Committee and the Events section.
-At the same time he joined the Solar Heritage boat, run by the Harbour Conservancy, as a crew member and more recently the Terror Oyster Boat.
+At the same time he joined the Solar Heritage boat, run by the Harbour Conservancy, as a crew member and now as a skipper and more recently the Terror Oyster Boat, also as a skipper.
 Latterly he became one of the Voluntary Rangers designed to help the Rangers maintain safe and informed work parties.
 For him, putting something back via the work parties and the Friends group balances my use and love of the Harbour.

 Living at West Wittering in the late ’40s Chris’ introduction to sailing and the harbour was